Department of Germanic & Slavic Studies

 The department was founded under the name of German and Russian, but during the 1965-1966 academic year Ukrainian courses were added and in 1969 the name was changed to the Department of Germanic and Slavic Languages and Literatures.
 To further strengthen this dual focus, courses in Polish (1976-1977), Dutch (1979-1980) and Croatian (1989-1990) were added to the department’s undergraduate calendar offerings.
 Our name was changed again in 2001, to become the Department of Germanic and Slavic Studies, re-confirming the historical association between our two founding disciplines, but re-defining the concept of what our discipline should be.
 This broader designation encompassed more courses in cultural and film studies, in both Germanic and Slavic languages and in English.

-The department’s ongoing exchange with the University of Mannheim is the oldest of its kind in Canada.
-Jointly founded in 1972, by Professors Dyck and Dietrich Jöns of the University of Mannheim, it involves the exchange of both students and faculty from each side.
+Jointly founded in 1972, by Professors Dyck and Dietrich Jöns of the University of Mannheim, the department’s ongoing exchange with the University of Mannheim is the oldest of its kind in Canada, involving the exchange of both students and faculty from each side.
 At the same time as the Waterloo in Germany exchange program was introduced, the department initiated one of the earliest Canadian study abroad programs in Russia.
 From 1971 until 1989 we offered an opportunity for students to travel abroad to Russia through the Russian Summer Workshop.
-The workshop allowed students to participate in language acquisition and cultural comprehension programs during six weeks of classroom instruction and three further weeks (later extended to four) abroad in the former Soviet Union.
+The workshop allowed students to participate in language acquisition and cultural comprehension programs in the former Soviet Union.